Jacob Oboth-Oboth: Early life and education

 Oboth-Oboth was born in Tororo District Eastern Uganda, on 13 April 1971 in an Anglican family.
-A down-to-earth person, he did odd jobs to make ends meet in his childhood.
-From fetching water for a fee for locals to store keeping, he did it all.
 He attended Muwafu Primary School for his primary school education and St. Denis Ssebugwawo Secondary School for his O-level academic qualifications.

 At one time, Oboth-Oboth was picked up by American missionaries from Tororo streets after being sent away from school for lack of tuition.
 It was a difficult time for him but during his time with the missionaries, he worked as a store keeper on top of doing other petty jobs for two years before joining Tororo High School for his A-Level education.
 Oboth-Oboth was admitted to Makerere University in 1997 to study Law.
 Subsequently, he enrolled for a management certificate course at Uganda Management Institute.

 In 2001, Oboth-Oboth graduated with a Bachelor of Laws degree and then in 2002, he acquired a postgraduate diploma in legal practice from Law Development Centre.
 In 2004, he acquired two certifications from the International Development Law Organization; one in Intellectual Property and another in Public Procurement.
 He also has a Master of Law degree (2007) in election and cyber law from the University of Minnesota.